 Keeping a watchful eye on changing weather conditions can mean the difference between being fully prepared and being caught off guard by a hurricane.
 Always keep a battery-powered weather radio around to get updates during the storm, and find a good resource for tracking hurricane activity throughout the season so you can plan ahead.

 We highly recommend the Hurricane Tracker App from EZ Apps, Inc., which allows you to easily monitor hurricanes, tropical storms, tropical depressions, and invests so you can keep an eye on any risks in your area.
-The app is overflowing with incredibly handy features: weather maps, tracking models, video updates, live feeds, National Hurricane Center information, push notifications, email updates, daily audio reports during storms, the list goes on.
-The app has been going strong in iTunes with frequent updates since 2009 and an Android version is set to debut this month, so the minimal $2.99 investment is well worth the reliability and endless features.
+The app is overflowing with incredibly handy features: weather maps, tracking models, video updates, live feeds, National Hurricane Center information, push notifications, email updates, daily audio reports during storms — the list goes on.
+The app is available on Apple and Android devices, as well as the web, for just $4.

 The National Hurricane Center and National Weather Service are important resources for weather tracking.
 On their websites, you can find forecast maps, active alerts, radar information, and more.
 As always, your local news outlets are another valuable place to watch for alerts, local forecasts, and other important information.

 Prepare an Emergency Kit